“Please put us out of our misery.”

 It might seem boring and unimaginative, but the “How to” subject line is a classic.

-It’s effective because if offers your prospect a powerful guarantee: What they’re about to read is going to teach them something.
+The method is effective because if offers your prospect a powerful guarantee: What they’re about to read is going to teach them something.
 Here’s a great example from Salesforce:

 Not only does this email offer you an opportunity to learn something, but it takes advantage of a few other psychological principles that we’ll touch on next.